How to sell on Facebook Marketplace the right way

 The easier it is for someone to buy something, the increased likelihood they’ll buy it.
 So it’s a win-win!

-We’ve outlined the basics on how to sell items, and now I’d like to leave you with some final tips for selling on Facebook Marketplace.
+We’ve outlined the basics on how to sell on Facebook Marketplace, and now I’d like to leave you with some final tips for selling on Facebook Marketplace.

-To start selling, you can also test with Facebook Marketplace ads, which can be featured both on the Newsfeed and Marketplace.
+You can test Facebook Marketplace ads, which can be featured both on the Newsfeed and Marketplace of your target market.

 Interested buyers would love a sale